A lexicon defines words in context of a certain field/body of work, etc. Therefore, the definitions are in context of health, and AHS in some cases.

 Strategic Clinical Networks (SCNs) are provincewide teams made up of patients, families, health professionals, researchers, government and community groups who work together to improve different areas of health care.
-Also known as Networks.
+See SCN website.

 Tom Baker Cancer Centre (TBCC) – The Tom Baker Cancer Centre in Calgary is the comprehensive cancer centre for southern Alberta and a lead centre for the province-wide prevention, research and treatment program.
 The Tom Baker Cancer Centre provides advanced medical and supportive cancer care, patient and professional education, and conducts research through the Alberta Cancer Research Institute.